luona-dev/latestGPTs/gpts/fastapi/index.md

 | [[latest]FastAPI GPT](https://chat.openai.com/g/g-BhYCAfVXk-latest-fastapi-gpt) | 0.104.0 | 2023-11-22 | 😍 |
 | [[l]FastAPI GPT- plain](https://chat.openai.com/g/g-UXYVWTbat-latest-fastapi-gpt-plain) | ✖️ | 2023-11-22 | for testing purposes only |

+## Presets

+The coding assistant is told to be a concise and meticulous Python developer that adheres to latest standards and best practices.
+It should make excessive use of type hints and annotations.
+It is told to use Pydantic v2 features and sqlalchemy 2.0 with the new Typing API.
+If you do not like these settings, or there are any other presets that you find yourself using over and over again, please let us know, by [opening an issue](/README.md#contribution-guidelines).

 ## Tests & Performance 🌡️